 Getting around Manzanillo can be unfortunately challenging, as the best stretches of coastline are found away from the city center, as are the majority of the hotels, and the public transport is limited.

 With your own vehicle, or if you don’t mind taking taxis, Manzanillo can be a great place to explore.

 By many accounts, Manzanillo is one of the sunniest cities in Mexico, with an almost unrivaled number of sunny, clear days throughout the year.

 That makes it a great place to visit at any time, with a climate that varies very little from one season to the next, particularly when it comes to the warm, tropical temperatures.

 There is a rainy season, which usually falls between May and September.
 Actual rainfall during this time is always brief and short, so this shouldn’t deter you from visiting in these months.

-We visited in September and while we did experience some rain, it was short lived as mentioned above.
-The weather was quite hot with plenty of sun.
-You really can’t go wrong in Mexico to be honest.
+We visited in September and while we did experience some rain, it was short-lived as mentioned above.
+The weather was quite hot with plenty of sunshine.
+You really can’t go wrong in Mexico, to be honest.

 Things to do in Manzanillo

 The broad Santiago Bay is found on the northern side of the city and is divided from the southern stretch of coastline by the Santiago Peninsula.